Researchers might have just found out exactly when depression strikes for those who feel down during winter time.

 Moreover, to diagnosis a patient with SAD, symptoms need to be present for at least two years, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 SAD, at one time, was a separate disorder, however, the latest edition of the DSM modified the illness placing it in under major depressive disorder.

 Out of the many treatments available, light therapy is the most effective, with antidepressants coming in second.

 The trick is to place a bright lamp at the corner of the room and slowly move it closer to the patient’s bed over time.

 Based on the doctor’s prescribed method, patients should sit at a safe distance from the lamp for about 30-60 minutes a day, using a full spectrum light at 10,000 lux.

 If light therapy is ineffective, antidepressants in the SSRI class are useful in treating symptoms of anhedonia, negative thinking, and loss of motivation.
 Powerful drugs in this class include fluoxetine, sertraline, and paroxetine.

-Before one thinks about medication or light therapy, it’s important to visit a primary care doctor first, as there are many physical causes mimicking symptoms of SAD.
+Before seeking pharmaceutical treatment or light therapy, it’s important to visit a primary care doctor first, as there are many physical causes mimicking symptoms of SAD.